-Most internet service providers have a limit to how much data you can upload and download in any given month.
+Most ISPs in Canada have a limit to how much data you can upload and download in any given month.

 You will usually be able to check how much you’re using on an online tracker.
 If you’re otherwise happy with a package, but are concerned you might breach the data cap, it would be a good idea to trial it for a month, monitor your usage, and upgrade later if needs be.

 Let’s say there are two of you in the house.
 You both watch Netflix and stream some live TV for an hour or two a night.
 You also look at Facebook, and check websites like Moving2Canada on your desktop and your phone.
 You both FaceTime for about two hours in total per week.
 It’s unlikely that you’ll exceed 200GB per month.